Decoding Dark Matter Substructure without Supervision: Network Architecture Training

 where $P(x)$ is the target distribution and $Q(x)$ is the distribution learned by the algorithm.
-The first term on the r.h.s. is the cross entropy between $P$ and $Q$ and the second term is the entropy of $P$.
-Thus the KL divergence encodes information of how far the distribution $Q$ is from $P$.
-In the context of variational autoencoders, the KL divergence serves as a regularization to impose a prior on the latent space.
-For our purposes $P$ is chosen to take the form of a Gaussian prior on the latent space $z$ and $Q$ corresponds to the approximate posterior $q(z|x)$ represented by the encoder.
+The first term is the cross entropy between $P$ and $Q$ and the second term is the entropy of $P$.
+In the context of variational autoencoders, the KL divergence serves as a regularization to impose a prior on the latent space. $P$ is chosen to take the form of a Gaussian prior on the latent space $z$ and $Q$ corresponds to the approximate posterior $q(z|x)$ represented by the encoder.
 The total loss of the model is the sum of reconstruction (MSE) loss and the KL divergence.
-The details of our variational autoencoder are presented in Table \ref{tab:table-VAE} of the Appendix.
+We implement KL cost annealing where only the reconstruction loss is used during the first 100 epochs and then the weight of KL divergence loss is gradually increased from 0 to 1.
+The details of the variational autoencoder architecture are presented in Table \ref{tab:table-VAE} of the Appendix.

-Finally, we consider an adversarial autoencoder \cite{2015arXiv151105644M} which replaces the KL divergence of the variational autoencoder with adversarial learning.
+We additionally consider an adversarial autoencoder \cite{2015arXiv151105644M} which replaces the KL divergence of the variational autoencoder with adversarial learning.
 We train a discriminator network $D$ to classify between the samples generated by the autoencoder $G$ and samples taken from a prior distribution $P(z)$ corresponding to our training data.
 The total loss of the model is the sum of reconstruction (MSE) loss and the loss of the discriminator network,